Skip to: main navigation | main content | sitemap | accessibility page

 Chew Valley Lake

-A visit is highly recommended – it’s a place suitable for all ages.
-There are nature trails, picnic and play areas and beautiful views to enjoy.
-You can also grab a bite to eat.
+A visit to Chew Valley Lake is highly recommended.
+It’s a place suitable for all ages.
+You can enjoy nature trails, picnic and play areas and beautiful views.
+There is also somewhere to grab a bite to eat.

 Chew valley lake – directions

-Chew Valley Lake is around 8 miles south of Bristol, on the Northern edge of the Mendip Hills (the hills are an Area of Outstanding Natural Beauty).
+Chew Valley Lake is around 8 miles south of Bristol, on the Northern edge of the Mendip Hills, an Area of Outstanding Natural Beauty.
 The A368 dissects Chew Valley Lake and Herriott’s Pool.
 There is a lay-by on each side of the A368 but you are far better off using one of the car parks closer to the lake.

 Chew valley lake car parks & trails

-There are two good size car parks on the western side of the lake both with toilets close by.
+There are two good size car parks on the western side of the lake, both have toilets close by.
 The car parks are situated by picnic area 1 and picnic area 2.
 Picnic area 2 is closer to the nature trails.
-Here, the cost of daily parking is £2.20 (it’s free after 6pm).
+Here, the cost of daily parking is a couple of pounds and it’s free after 6pm.
 From this car park you can walk through the woods on a winding circular tarmac path.
 It’s a great route for bikes, pushchairs and wheelchairs.

 Chew Valley Lake map